🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Healthcare

-In the healthcare industry, rewards and recognition programs mostly revolve around patient care and satisfaction, reduce turnover rates, and increase employee productivity.
+In the healthcare industry, recognition and rewards programs mostly revolve around patient care and satisfaction, reduce turnover rates, and increase employee productivity.

 According to a Hay Group Study, it was noticed that companies with engaged employees had the power to generate 89% greater patient satisfaction and 50% higher patient loyalty as compared to their disengaged peers